kiwisincebirth/TRS-80-MODEL-1-K/CONFIG.md

   - This was corrected in V2 and latter revisions, ie. ON=1, OFF=0
 - The above table is specifically for V1.
 For V2 ON should be replaced with OFF

-### System Rom
+### System ROM

-Since a System Rom occupies 16 KB (typically 12 KB used) it uses A0-A13 to address its data, leaving A14-A15 (depending on chip) for page control.
+Since a System ROM occupies 16 KB (typically 12 KB used) it uses A0-A13 to address its data, leaving A14-A15 (depending on chip) for page control.

 | PROM TYPE | JP21 | JP27 |